Judy Kibinge: Early life and education

-Kibinge moved to the United Kingdom after growing up in the United States.
 For post-secondary education, she attended Malvern Girls College, after which she attended art college in Birmingham.
 She moved to Manchester, where she attended Manchester Polytechnic and graduated with a Design for Communication Media degree; she never attended a film school.

-Career
+Before becoming a filmmaker, Kibinge worked in the advertising industry.
+In 1999 she left the advertising industry to pursue a filmmaking career and began directing commercial documentaries about Monsanto.

+Film career

 Her films are known as depicting social taboos, violence in developing countries, and romantic comedy.
 Her film Something Necessary (2013), screened at the 2013 Toronto International Film Festival, is about a woman's struggle of living in Kenya after the elections unrest in 2007.
 This movie does not only focus on the character's mental states but also helps the world to realize the collapsed situation of Kenya, which started from colonization.
 She is also known for her documentary film called Coming of Age (2008) which won an award at the Africa Movie Academy Awards in 2009 for Best Short Documentary category.
 Dangerous Affair (2002) won an award at the Zanzibar Film Festival.
 Her film often provides real life problems as opposed to fantasy and magical imaginations.
 However real-life problems she focuses on have a wide range.
 Her movies can be about personal issues between a couple which audiences can easily relate to, and also they can be about social problems occurring in Africa such as colonialism, war, and hunger.
 As being known for documentary movies, her film style usually contains many establishing shots, which depict the entire city and people who live there, rather than keep focusing on one person's life.
 She is a founding member of Kwani Trust, which is an African magazine based in Kenya.

 Kibinge began her career at McCann Erickson Kenya for eight years, where she was responsible for numerous award-winning adverts.
 She was the first black creative director at the company in Kenya.
 She left McCann Erickson in October 1999 to pursue her career in film.
 She has written and directed a short film for MNET, and she also produced corporate documentaries for IPPF, Monsanto, and Technoserve.
 Recently she has been writing a book.
 She founded DocuBox with funding from the Ford Foundation in order to develop the skills of filmmaking for African filmmakers, as well as provide funding, distribution and production support for documentary filmmakers.

 Kibinge runs her own production company titled Seven Productions, through which she has made multiple films such as the 40 minute horror film short Killer Necklace.

 In 2017, Kibinge was chosen to be an Oscar judge by the Academy of Motion Picture Arts and Sciences for the categories of documentary, international features and animation.